-Player Control Description

-▶ Plays the selected recording file.

-⏸ Pauses playback.
+Player Control Description ▶ Plays the selected recording file. ⏸ Pauses playback.
 You can drag the progress bar during playback.
 Idle periods of recorded sessions are highlighted during playback.

-⏪ 7 Seeks backward 7 seconds.

-00:00:00/00:02:17 Indicates the current position of the recording playback and the total recording duration.
+Seeks backward 7 seconds.
+00:05:06/00:13:33 Indicates the current position of the recording playback and the total recording duration.
 The time format is HH:MM:SS.
 Comments Lets you click and leave a comment about the recording being played.

 Player Control Description Share Current Playback Lets you click and copy the URL of the current recording to the clipboard.
+Show stats Shows the overlay that features data points related to the recorded session.
+Hide stats Hides the session data overlay.
 X 1 Indicates the current speed of playback.
 Click the icon to switch between options including X0.5, X1, X2, and X4.
 FULL SCREEN Displays the playback in full screen.
 Exit full screen Displays the playback within the webpage.